lemonspurple/lemonspurple.github.io/_posts/2025-05-09-welcome-to-jekyll.markdown

 Simple decluttering methods such as contrast adjustments followed by threshold filter shows great results already (A -> B).
 Inversion and decluttering by gaussian blur and resharpening again (by threshold again i.E.) shows even better results.
 (C -> D).

 Using [libcamera](https://github.com/raspberrypi/libcamera) as software for captures has been a bit of a hassle, especially as image-correction happens autonomously.
 I wouldn't be surprised if this can be adjusted and/or disabled manually, if the documentation is consulted.

+Using an RPi, NoIR camera, 850–940 nm IR pass filter, and IR lighting, veins become visible because hemoglobin absorbs IR light differently than nearby tissue.
+A dark room minimizes light interference.
+A helping hand (the tool) will save a lot of trouble.